 This years Hacktober is our fourth, where we combine Futures Thinking and Design Thinking with Future of Work.
 It’s fun and engaging!

-Our Get-Together is a network that shares experiences, stories, and ideas, with the purpose of strengthening their work with New Ways of Working and the possible Futures of Work.
+Our Get-Together is a by-invitation-network with current and former clients, that shares experiences, stories, and ideas, with the purpose of strengthening their work.

 The Get-Togethers typically last four hours, with a light facilitation that leaves plenty of room for discussion, reflection, networking, and building relationships.